viyq/mle-CAPR-p3/README.md

 In water treatment, some special membranes are used to remove micropollutants (MP).
 MPs are ubiquitous contaminants present in the environment (soil, water) in concentrations of µg/L or ng/L.
 The dataset contains physico-chemical parameters used to characterize MPs.
 The dataset includes lab scale and pilot scale results of membrane water treatment, where operational variables and membrane types can influence the way a MP is removed.
 The dataset is external and comes from the book "Rejection of Emerging Organic Contaminants by Nanofiltration and Reverse Osmosis Membranes:
-Effects of Fouling, Modelling and Water Reuse".
+Effects of Fouling, Modelling and Water Reuse". [data link] (http://desalination-delft.nl/wp-content/uploads/2018/06/Yangali-2010-Yangali.pdf)

 Metadata: